ralls0/LiqoBenchmark/docs/experience.md

 ### Prometheus and Locust exporter

-Grafana and Prometheus Kubernetes Cluster monitoring provides information on potential performance bottlenecks, cluster health, performance metrics.
-At the same time, visualize network usage, resource usage patterns of pods, and a high-level overview of what is going on in your cluster.

-But before setting up a monitoring system with Grafana and Prometheus, you’ll first deploy the kube-prometheus stack Helm chart.
+Before setting up a monitoring system with Grafana and Prometheus, you’ll first deploy the kube-prometheus stack Helm chart.
 The stack contains Prometheus, Grafana, Alertmanager, Prometheus operator, and other monitoring resources.

 ```bash
 kubectl create namespace monitoring